adchl/adchl.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-II am a PhD candidate at the Electrical and Computer Engineering Department of Michigan State University, under the advisory of <a href='https://www.egr.msu.edu/people/profile/jpapapol'>Dr. John Papapolymerou</a>.
+I am a PhD candidate at the Electrical and Computer Engineering Department of Michigan State University, under the advisory of <a href='https://www.egr.msu.edu/people/profile/jpapapol'>Dr. John Papapolymerou</a>.
 My research focuses on antenna and RF devices design and implementation using
 Additive Manufacture (AM) techniques for developing time and cost efficient prototyping methods.
 In my research I use concepts from electromagnetic fields, radio frequency integrated circuits, material science and